 Being a savvy world traveler is seen by college admissions boards as a valuable part of any applicant’s life experience.
-Dan, Guidance Counselor for the Preparatory Charter School in Philadelphia, PA, knows first-hand what a difference international travel can make on a student application.
+Dan Logue, Guidance Counselor for the Preparatory Charter School in Philadelphia, PA knows first hand what a difference international travel can make on a student application.
 “In the hyper-competitive world of college admissions to the most prestigious institutions in the country, it is the meaningful extracurricular activities, such as that set successful students apart.
 Everyone is a great student, everyone has the test scores, everyone is an athlete or in clubs and activities.
 The question then becomes how do your other experiences help you stick out.
 Is what you’re doing meaningful?
 Are you connecting with the global community?
 Travel is above all a sign of maturity.”

 |Learning about the rainforest in Costa Rica|